What are the open call dates?

 Yes, if a project proposal is not accepted at the 1st or 2nd open call, the innovative company can resubmit an improved version of the proposal at one of the next open calls.

-There was a webinar explaining the process for the 1st open call.
+There was a webinar explaining the process for the 1st and 2nd open call.
 Will there be more webinars in the future?

 Yes.
 There will be dedicated webinars for the open calls in the future.
 Check our website regularly to keep up to date.
 In the meantime, a video of the webinar for the first call was recorded.
 You can watch it anytime on our webinar section of the website (News/Webinars).
 The slides from our presentation can be downloaded there too.